Wingsuit flying: Suit design

 Beginner wingsuits have less surface area and lower internal pressure.
 This makes them easier to control and less likely to go unstable in flight.
 Less fabric material makes it easier to deploy the pilot chute at the end of the flight.
 With experience, pilots can choose to upgrade to more advanced suits that have more surface area and increased glide performance.

 The air foil shape is formed by pressure inside the wing and the construction of the suit.
 Internal ribs help form the shape.
 Having a smooth leading edge is especially important as it is the source of most lift and most drag.
 Reducing inlet drag while maintaining high internal suit pressure is also important in modern wingsuit design.
 The number of air inlets and their positions vary on different suit designs.
-Suits which are focused on freestyle flight often have inlets on the back surface of the suit to maintain internal pressure when pilots are "back flying" in a face up orientation.
+Suits that are focused on freestyle flights often have inlets on the back surface of the suit to maintain internal pressure when pilots are "back flying" in a face-up orientation.

 A 2010 redesign tested in a wind tunnel by the 8th Conference of the International Sports Engineering Association (ISEA) found that adding material to the wingsuit between the head/helmet area and connecting it to the wrist, thus increasing upper wings' size, would "...lower lift-to-drag ratio in most testing scenarios.
 The decrease in lift-to-drag ratio was due to the combination of an increased lift and a higher increased drag."
-Other innovations in the late 2000s and early 2010's helped increase the glide ratio further.
+Other innovations in the late 2000s and early 2010s helped increase the glide ratio further.